 This is the first part in a series by Vince Venturella on the future of claims litigation technology.
 Part one focuses on predictive analytics.
-In subsequent posts, Vince will cover `artificial intelligence (AI) technologies as they apply to claims and tools that support “red flagging” of potentially fraudulent claims.
+In subsequent posts, Vince will cover artificial intelligence (AI) technologies as they apply to claims and tools that support “red flagging” of potential problems with claims, such as fraud or challenging precedents in the case law.

 Technology has been changing the claims landscape for the past three decades or more.
 From the adoption of laptop computers to email and more advanced claims systems, technology has been changing the way claims groups operate, run their business, and achieve productivity while delivering outcomes for their policyholders.